TERMS OF BUSINESS AGREEMENT ("TOBA")

 2.5.2 in respect of any matter where liability cannot be excluded by law, no limit shall apply;

-2.5.3 in respect of any fraudulent acts (including theft or conversion) or willful default by Six Clerks, no limit shall apply;
+2.5.3 in respect of any fraudulent acts (including theft or conversion) or wilful default by Six Clerks, no limit shall apply;

 2.5.4 in respect of claims other than under (a), (b) and (c) above, the total aggregate liability of Six Clerks shall be limited to the sum of GBP 10 million; and